sunesimonsen/transformation/packages/core/Readme.md

 Emit all the items in the given iterator into the pipeline.

-Notice this step wont take any input, it only outputs the given items.
+Notice this step won't take any input, it only outputs the given items.

 ```js
 const { emitItems } from "@transformation/core";